 This is the damning indictment for the one who commits this heinous crime and it is made infinitely worse by the fact that the succeeding verse does not outline any type of repentance that can atone for this deed.
 How is it therefore that still, until today, people are supporting this proven killer with excuses as lowly as “we want stability” or “what made them go there?” or “they were blocking the roads”?
 The believers in Egypt should rest assured that even if they are sentenced to death in their droves, imprisoned indefinitely or suppressed of their right to oppose, Muslims around the globe will converge their efforts in their support, on all fronts.
 The people of Egypt, for their sacrifices should be leant nothing less, after all, and as recent events have confirmed, other than a sound leadership in Egypt, the whole Muslim world will remain in tatters.

-Two years on, and Sisi is being slowly strangulated from conscientious Egyptians and non-Egyptians all over the world.
-Petitions have gathered signatures in the order of thousands to urge the UK government to cancel his visit to the UK.
+Years on, Sisi is being slowly strangulated from conscientious Egyptians and non-Egyptians all over the world.
+But we all have a duty to keep the legacy of the slain alive.